 Its economy, despite its small size and scarcity of natural resources, is highly industrialized, free-enterprise oriented and has the third highest per capita income in the world, after Qatar and Luxembourg.

 Its economic bases are industrial exports, tourism and financial services.

 Industries include electronics, textiles, precision instruments, metal manufacturing, power tools, anchor bolts, calculators, pharmaceuticals, and food products.
 It also produces wheat, barley, corn, potatoes, dairy products, livestock, and wine.

 It has an important financial centre, specialized in financial services for foreign entities and wealth management for non-resident individuals.

-Low business taxes and a very advantageous incorporation laws have led to a significant number of multinational companies to establish nominal offices in Liechtenstein.
+Low business taxes and very advantageous incorporation laws have led to a significant number of multinational companies establishing nominal offices in Liechtenstein.

 Where and how to open an international bank account Today let’s dive into where and how to open an international bank account and what you should consider when designing your offshore banking strategy.
 A large

 Why you should consider opening an offshore bank account Today I am going to explain to you why you should consider diversifying your cash assets offshore.
 Even though offshore banking has had bad press, there

 What are the world's safest banks and how to evaluate them Last week Italian’s government agrees to bail-out (again) Banca Popolare di Vicenza and Veneto Banca with €17 billion.
 Another case of bank collapse in